 The California Coastal Range mountains block much of the marine influence into the California Central Valley, and the Sierra Nevada range effectively blocks all marine influence its east.
 Climate region 3 encapsulates all the arid region in the sub-tropical region outside of the strong marine influence along the immediate California coastline.
 The region extents east to the Rocky Mountain crest.
 Beyond the crest, the influence from moist Gulf of Mexico air and cold Canadian interior lead to a dramatic shift to a moister climate.
 As for Region 2, the generalization of climate in this area needs to be caveated with caution that the complex topography does drive significant differences in climate in local areas, especially near mountain crests.

-The Northern Plains climate is defined by descending and drying air coming over the Rockies, dry (and frigid in the winter) air coming south from interior Canada and very humid air moving north from the Gulf of Mexico.
+The Northern Plains climate is defined by descending and drying air coming over the Rockies (particularly in the western portion of the zone), dry (and frigid in the winter) air coming south from interior Canada and humid air moving north from the Gulf of Mexico.
 These influences make it one of the most interesting climate zones in the world with large extremes and sudden changes being common.
-While the region has generally good solar resource, in spring, summer and to some extent autumn, this region is impacted by frequent convection.
+While the region has generally good solar resource, in spring, summer and to some extent autumn, this region is impacted by frequent convection, and the zone is on average east of the dry line.
 Convection may be shallow, with only fair weather clouds forming, or may be deep with large supercell storms or long convective lines forming.
 In both cases, accurate forecasting is challenging, and variability is high.
 In the wintertime, the storm track will pass over this region bringing clouds, snow and ice, all of which are challenging to solar forecasting.

 This region extends mostly from the Appalachian Mountains eastward.
 In the summertime it is dominated by the influence of warm moist air sourced from the Gulf of Mexico and the warm waters of the Gulf Stream running up the Atlantic seaboard.
 Thus the solar climatology is hazy with frequent fair weather and precipitating cumulo-form clouds.
 In the winter the climate is more frequently dominated by continental air sourced from Canada and the upper mid-west with alternation between stormy and clear periods as mid-latitude storms pass.
 Occasionally in the wintertime flow from the Gulf of Mexico or from the warmer Gulfstream waters will affect this region leading to strong storms due to the large temperature and humidity contrast between the maritime and continental air masses.
 This regional also sees occasional hurricanes in late summer and autumn.